futel/asteriskserver/README.md

 ## Meta-requirements

-The setup of README-aws and README-twilio should be completed.
+The setup of README-aws, README-twilio, and README-bulkvs should be completed.
 These should only have to be done once.

 ## Steps